dalyIsaac/ence260-ucfk4/README.md

 ![Image of the compass directions with the same orientation as above](media/compass.png)

-## Code

-The coding style is specified in [`.clang_format`](.clang_format).
-The general style mostly reflects the [ENCE260 style guidelines](https://learn.canterbury.ac.nz/pluginfile.php/529635/mod_resource/content/8/styleguidelines.html), with a few differences:

-- In keeping with the variable and function name style in the APIs, variables and function names are lowercase with words separated by underscores, as necessary.
-- `enum`s do not start with an uppercase, as this is used by their `typedef` definition.

 ## Ball transmission

 The structure of the transmitted data between the boards is contained within a single 8-bit integer, where: